illsk1lls/Ninja/README.md

 Ninja runs powershell with elevated privilege from inside a CMD script.<br>

 Place PS code in the script and double click to launch.<br>

+*Included example PS code uses BITS to download Adobe Reader.
+The download will be located in the same folder you run the script from.